Skip to main content

 Herniated Disc Recovery Time

-The spine helps to provide the structural support and balance needed for us to maintain our upright posture.
-This places an incredible amount of pressure on the bones (vertebrae) within the spine, especially during bouts of extreme physical exertion.
-Luckily, each of the vertebrae which make up the spine are cushioned by special, pillow-like discs which help absorb the shock of daily movement.
+The spine provides the structural support and balance needed to maintain our upright posture.
+This places incredible pressure on the bones (vertebrae) within the spine, especially during bouts of extreme physical exertion.

-These discs are made up of two layers – an inner, softer layer that provides most of the shock-absorbing cushion and a tougher outer layer that acts as a gasket to protect the inner layer and absorb the heaviest wear to the spine.
+These discs comprise two layers: an inner, softer layer that provides most of the shock-absorbing cushion and a more rigid outer layer that acts as a gasket to protect the inner layer and absorb the heaviest wear on the spine.

-People who experience herniated discs can experience relief through physical therapy or medication, but over time, surgical intervention through a discectomy will be necessary to provide long-lasting relief.
-Additionally, stem cells for herniated discs are a popular way to decrease recovery times from discectomies as well as increase the positive effects of the surgery.
+People with herniated discs can experience relief through physical therapy or medication, but over time, surgical intervention, such as a discectomy, will be necessary to provide long-lasting relief.
+Additionally, stem cells for herniated discs are a popular way to decrease recovery times from discectomies and increase the surgery’s positive effects.

 Anatomy of the Spinal Discs

-In clinical terminology the spine is divided into three major sections – the cervical (upper), the thoracic (middle), and the lumbar (lower) spine.
-Each of these sections is made up of several interlocking bones called vertebrae and between each of these vertebrae lies a fibrous disc that helps cushion the pressures of our everyday movements within the spine.
+In clinical terminology, the spine is divided into three major sections: the cervical (upper), thoracic (middle), and lumbar (lower) spine.
+Each section is made up of several interlocking bones called vertebrae, and between each vertebrae lies a fibrous disc that helps cushion the pressures of our everyday movements within the spine.

-The discs themselves are made up of two parts.
-The tough outer layer, known as the annulus fibrosus, provides a gasket to keep the soft, gel-like center tissue (nucleus pulposus) from spilling out.
-In addition to detaining the nucleus, the annulus also helps attach the vertebrae above and below the disc with tiny endplates made up of tough, cartilaginous fibers.
+The discs have two parts.
+The tough outer layer, the annulus fibrosus, provides a gasket to keep the soft, gel-like center tissue (nucleus pulposus) from spilling.
+In addition to detaining the nucleus, the annulus helps attach the vertebrae above and below the disc with tiny endplates of tough, cartilaginous fibers.

 Typically, surgical intervention through a discectomy (removing the disc from the spine) is the only way to get long-lasting relief after a disc has become herniated.
-If this is the case, recovery can be long, and if the proper care is not taken to assure the surgery is as successful as possible recovery times can be even longer.
+If this is the case, recovery can be long, and if the proper care is not taken to ensure the surgery is as successful as possible, recovery times can be even longer.

-As with all health problems, diagnosis is the first step in ensuring the successful treatment of a herniated disc.
+As with all health problems, diagnosis is the first step in successfully treating a herniated disc.

 • Increase in severity or duration of bouts of pain